roubles/macmounter/README.md

 In its current state it is written to run as a service on OS X (10.9+) out of the box, but it, _should_ be portable to any system that runs python 2.7.X.
 I have no plans to port it anywhere else at this time.

-This is completely command line driven and is **not** moron friendly.
+This tool is completely command line driven and is **not** moron friendly.
 For g33ks, it is a two step install, and a one step configuration per server.
 The logs are very verbose and should indicate any issues.

 ## Install